D-K-E/c-atf-feature-extractor/README.md

 Apart from the 'is' versions of the sign features indicated in word level, ex. isDamaged instead of hasDamage.
 Sign dictionary has the following information keys:

 - sign\_isPartOfCompound: Boolean value.
 True if the sign is part of a compound sign, ex.
-KA in KAxKA.
+KA in KAxIR2.
 - sign\_nestLevel: Stores the nest level of the sign if the sign is contained in a compound sign involving groups, ex.
 1 for KA in IR3x(AN.KA).
 The complete compound sign is considered as the 0 and each balanced parentheses is counted as a nest indicator.
 - sign\_relatedSigns: Stores a dictionary.
 Its keys will be explained below.
 - sign\_sign: Stores the string representation of the sign.